AstrobioMike/AstrobioMike.github.io/misc/amplicon_and_metagen.md

 <br>

 #### A Note on OTUs vs ASVs

-All sequencing technologies make mistakes, and (to a much lesser extent), polymerases make mistakes as well.
+All sequencing technologies make mistakes, and (to a much lesser extent), polymerases make mistakes as well during the amplification process.
 These mistakes artificially increase the number of unique sequences in a sample, a lot.
-Clustering similar sequences together (generating OTUs) emerged as one way to mitigate error and summarize data – though at the cost of resolution.
-The field is moving towards using solely ASVs, and there is pretty good reasoning for this.
-This [paper](https://www.nature.com/articles/ismej2017119) nicely lays out the case for that, and the following points attempt to summarize it:
+Clustering similar sequences together (generating OTUs) emerged as one way to mitigate these errors and to summarize data – though at the cost of resolution.
+The field as a whole is moving towards using solely ASVs, and there is pretty good reasoning for this.
+This [Callahan et al. 2017 paper](https://www.nature.com/articles/ismej2017119) nicely lays out the case for that, summarized in the following points:

 * OTUs (operational taxonomic units)
     1. cluster sequences into groups based on percent similarity